ERC-7291: Purpose bound money

 Abstract

-• PBMs is comprised of a PBM wrapper and a digital money token that it wraps.
-A digital money token (e.g. stablecoins, central bank digital currency, tokenised bank deposits etc) serves as as a store of value (abbreviated as "sov").
+• A PBM consists of a PBM wrapper and the digital money token it wraps.
+A digital money token (e.g., stablecoins, central bank digital currencies, tokenized bank deposits, and similar instruments) serves as a store of value (abbreviated as "sov").
 Thus, a digital money token (also referred to as "sovToken") SHOULD be:

 • a good store of value;